 6- Labral Tear: An eye-catching feature of the hip joint is the labrum, which is a crescent-shaped cartilage rim that lines and stabilizes the joint.
 If the labrum is repeatedly moved or if it is injured by a fall, it may tear or even be detached from the hip socket.
 Cancers.
 The hips, as well as other bones in the body, may be affected by a bone tumor or one that has spread to the bone.

-You will be asked a series of questions by your doctor regarding your arthritis pain, including:
+You will be asked a series of questions by your pain doctor in Dallas regarding your arthritis pain, including:

 During an imaging test, your doctor will be able to obtain a detailed picture of your bones, cartilage, and other tissues.

 Hip arthritis treatment options vary according to the type, stage, and severity of the condition, as well as your age.
 There are ways to alleviate pain and prevent further cartilage damage, although doctors cannot reverse cartilage loss.

 Non-surgical treatment for hip pain especially for arthritis is as follow:

 I- Activity Modifications: The exercise may alleviate the pain caused by flare-ups of hip arthritis.
 In order to prevent aggravation, you should avoid running, jumping, and other exercises that have a high impact.